aws-samples/aws-step-functions-image-catalog-blog/README.md

 ## Serverless Image Catalog

 Photo sharing websites often allow users to publish user-generated content such as text, images, or videos.
 Manual content review and categorization can be challenging.
 This solution enables the automation of these tasks.
+See the AWS Blog post [Building a serverless image catalog with AWS Step Functions Workflow Studio](https://aws.amazon.com/blogs/compute/building-a-serverless-image-catalog-with-aws-step-functions-workflow-studio/) for a detailed walkthrough.

 ![Serverless image catalog architecture](./architecture.png)